WICG/navigation-api/README.md

 See discussion in [#32](https://github.com/WICG/navigation-api/issues/32) about how we can make user-initiated traversals cancelable in a safe way, and [#178](https://github.com/WICG/navigation-api/issues/178) for the general discussion of loosening the cancelability restrictions over time.

-Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.transitionWhile()`, and as such will have `event.canTransition` equal to false:
+Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.intercept()`, and as such will have `event.canIntercept` equal to false:

 - Any navigation to a URL which differs in scheme, username, password, host, or port.
 (I.e., you can only intercept URLs which differ in path, query, or fragment.)
 - Any [cross-document](#appendix-types-of-navigations) back/forward navigations.
 Transitioning two adjacent history entries from cross-document to same-document has unpleasant ripple effects on web application and browser implementation architecture.